pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/11-narrative-and-avoidant-stabilization-strategies.md

 Despite its verbal surface, this configuration should not be confused with extroverted regulation or triangulation.
 Those depend on resonance or response routing; symbolic corrective overwriting does not.
 It is best understood as a feedback-independent, execution-based stabilization operating at the acoustic–symbolic layer.

 Corrective overwriting thus marks a late-stage, low-power convergence: interaction has failed, narrative has frozen, and regulation persists by narrowing the environment until ambiguity is no longer encountered.
-When even this strategy becomes insufficient—due to escalating error intolerance, environmental volatility, or repeated disruption—systems may be forced toward more rigid or non-convergent reorganizations, which will be addressed next.
+When even this strategy becomes insufficient due to escalating error intolerance, environmental volatility, or repeated disruption, systems may be forced toward more rigid or non-convergent reorganizations, which will be addressed next.

 ### Durability and Flexibility